 "Visual aids can be really helpful when revising.
 At the start of a topic, challenge yourself to write down everything you already know about a topic - and then highlight where the gaps lie.
 Closer to the exam, condense your revision notes into one-page diagrams.
 Getting your ideas down in this brief format can then help you to quickly recall everything you need to know during the exam." -- TopUniversities

 Flash cards are also a great way to study.
-Don't want to write down hundred of terms and definitions?
+Don't want to write down hundreds of terms and definitions?
 You don't have to!
 Check out Quizlet.com.
 Tons of people before you have compiled their study materials, making this awesome resource for learning terms.

 Just search for the test type and state, then choose whose list you want to use, or create your own.

-Keep in mind, however, that since this information is all put together by individuals, there's chance that some of it could be less than accurate.
+Keep in mind, however, that since this information is all put together by individuals, there's a chance that some of it could be less than accurate.

 4. Take Practice Exams